 <Name of school or district> is conducting a study of time to examine options for increasing student achievement by increasing the amount of time for collaborative professional learning and work.
-Your <school/district> has been identified as a potential model for providing time for collaborative professional learning minimally weekly or preferably more than one time per week.
+Your <school/district> has been identified as a potential model for providing time for collaborative professional learning, minimally weekly or preferably more than one time per week.
 The Time Study team requests a copy of your school-day schedule to examine as a model.
 Please send the schedule to <contact name, email, etc.> Please add any additional information that will help the Time Study team understand how time is created for collaborative professional learning.

 Not only can the Time Study team members examine models of how time is used, they might also conduct research about time use for collaborative professional learning.
 A great source is Learning Forward's Professional Learning News that features local news stories about schools and districts engaging in collaborative professional learning to increase student achievement.
-Professional Learning News appears each Monday and archives are available at www.multibriefs.com/briefs/lf/.
-Another option is Learning Forward's Evidence Database at www.learningforward.org/publications/evidence-database.
-This searchable database allows users to enter information related to their specifications.
+Professional Learning News appears each Monday and archives are available at multibriefs.com/briefs/lf/.
+Another option is Learning Forward's journal, The Learning Professional, which features many articles and examples of how education systems are leveraging professional learning to improve teaching and learning.
+It is available at learningforward.org/the-learning-professional/.